-- 2.1 The development plans system is the basis upon which planning applications are determined. - 2.2 The Development Plan for King's Lynn and West Norfolk is made up of a series of documents which collectively form planning policy for the borough: - Local Plan, comprising: - Core Strategy (2011) - Site Allocations and Development Management Policies (2016) - Norfolk Minerals and Waste Development Framework Core Strategy & Site Allocations documents (produced by Norfolk County Council) - Any Neighbourhood Plans which have been made - 2.3 The Core Strategy sets out the spatial planning framework for the development of the borough up to 2026, and provides guidance on the scale and location of future development in the borough.
+- 2.1 The development plans system is the basis upon which planning applications are determined. - 2.2 The Development Plan for King's Lynn and West Norfolk is made up of a series of documents which collectively form planning policy for the borough: - Local Plan, comprising: - Core Strategy (2011) - Site Allocations and Development Management Policies (2016) - Norfolk Minerals and Waste Development Plan Documents (produced by Norfolk County Council) - Any Neighbourhood Plans which have been made - 2.3 The Core Strategy sets out the spatial planning framework for the development of the borough up to 2026, and provides guidance on the scale and location of future development in the borough.
 It contains strategic policies on a range of topics that include: the environment, employment, infrastructure, and housing.
-The Core Strategy was formally adopted by the Council in 2011. - 2.4 The Site Allocations and Development Management Policies document complements and facilitates the implementation of the Core Strategy by providing detailed policies and guidance.
+The Core Strategy was formally adopted by the Borough Council in 2011. - 2.4 The Site Allocations and Development Management Policies document complements and facilitates the implementation of the Core Strategy by providing detailed policies and guidance.
 This includes development boundaries, site allocations across the borough for a variety of uses and area-wide development management policies on specific issues.
 It contains a Policies Maps, and insets, which geographically illustrate the policies within the local plan where appropriate.
-This was formally adopted by the Council in 2016. - 2.5 The Minerals and Waste Core Strategy and Site Allocations documents are produced by Norfolk County Council and were adopted in September 2011 and October 2013 respectively.
+This was formally adopted by the Borough Council in 2016. - 2.5 Information relating the minerals and waste development plan documents is available Norfolk County Council Website, link below: